Editor’s note: This post was updated on October 19, 2021

-There were no hugs or handshakes, and no lingering around the arena lobby, exclaiming how each other’s kids “grew so much over the summer!”
+There were still no hugs or handshakes, and no lingering around the arena lobby, exclaiming how each other’s kids “grew so much over the summer!”

-Despite all the new guidelines, it was energizing being back at one of our regular activities.
+Despite all the guidelines, it was energizing being back at one of our regular activities.
 Life felt almost normal for that hour while the kids were on the ice.